wlloyduw/ContainerProfiler/docs/build_2.md

 sudo docker run --rm -v ${PWD}:/data  profiler:custom profile -t 1 -o /data "sleep 5; ls -al"
 ```

-# (UC12) How do I build a container that integrates the ContainerProfiler using my own Docker file
+# (UC12) How do I build a new container that integrates the ContainerProfiler into on an existing container

+You will need access to the Dockerfile used to build your container.
+The idea is that your container will already be configured to run a specified task or application, and
+we simply want to integrate the container profiler so it is easy to profile.
+The idea is to point to the folder containing your Dockerfile and any other dependencies.

 ```bash
 sudo ./build.sh -d DOCKER_FILE_PATH